gudhi987/Recipe-Page/README.md

 During the time of building this project, I revised the basic html tags and css styles and become more familiar with css-grid, css-flexbox, media queries and others.

+### Resources

+You can find resources in assets and design folders.